- Applying to study

 - providing libraries and reading rooms (other than those provided for academic purposes) for students

 - supporting the production and dissemination to students of media whose content is provided by students

-- helping students develop skills for study, by means other than undertaking courses of study in which they are enrolled
+- helping students develop skills for study, by means other than undertaking programs of study in which they are enrolled

 - advising on matters arising under the higher education provider's rules (however described)